wenchaojiang/AndroidSwipeableCardStack/README.md

 AndroidSwipeableCardStack
 =========================

+Change log
+Now it is compartible with api level 14
+Investigating with compartibility with api level 13

 ![image](https://raw.githubusercontent.com/wenchaojiang/AndroidSwipeableCardStack/master/pics/image2.png)

 A tinder like swipeable card stack component.
 Provide "swipe to like" effects.
 Esay to costomize card views.

-!! currently only compatible to api level 19.
-There is a plan to make it compatible with at least api level 13 very soon.

 See youtube demo : https://www.youtube.com/watch?v=YsMnLJeouf8&feature=youtu.be
 A Demo App is also included in the source.